GeoSensorWebLab/ArcticConnect/README.markdown

 The output will vary depending on your machine.
 The version of Ruby is not too important, as long as it is 2.0 or newer.
 If you get a message about `ruby` not being found or an unknown command, then your shell is not able to find the Ruby executable.

-Next we [install Jekyll](http://jekyllrb.com/docs/installation/).
-Follow their instructions and make sure the `jekyll` command works.
+Next install the required gems.

+    $ gem install bundler
+    $ bundle install

+And then we can use jekyll to preview the site.

 ```
     $ jekyll